 Loan officers typically hold a bachelor’s degree in business or finance.
 Mortgage loan officers must obtain their license through the Nationwide Mortgage Licensing System.

-Compare financial advisors
+Compare financial advisers

 Even if you’re comfortable managing your day-to-day finances on your own, it may be a good idea to seek financial advice when making major changes or setting up a financial plan for the future.